Addono/HathiTrust-downloader/README.md

 ### Python 3 (OS Agnostic)

-Download or clone the source code, then open a shell and point it to this folder.
+Download or clone the source code.

+Then open a shell in the folder where you extracted the source code.

 > Run the following command to check which version of Python you have installed:
 >